Raazzgupta/Calculator/README.md

-Calculator Project
+Calculator Project:

 This is a simple calculator program written in C language using the switch-case statement.
 The program allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.

-Features
+Features:
 Addition: Perform addition of two numbers.
 Subtraction: Perform subtraction of two numbers.
 Multiplication: Perform multiplication of two numbers.
 Division: Perform division of two numbers.

-Prerequisites
+Prerequisites:
 To compile and run the calculator program, make sure you have the following software installed on your system:

-C compiler
+C compiler:
 (e.g., GCC)
-Getting Started
+Getting Started:
 To get started with the calculator program, follow these steps:

 1. Clone the repository or download the source code files.